 Champagne Welcome Drinks

-After a little sleep-in (kick that jet-lag to the curb!) and breakfast at the hotel, we’ll take the Metro to the Eiffel Tower.
-There, we’ll meet up with Krystal Kenny, photographer extraordinaire, for a personalized and group photo shoot!
+After breakfast at the hotel, we’ll take the Metro to the Musee D'Orsay where we will have a tour.
+After the tour we will have a nice lunch at the Cafe Campana.
+After lunch we will take a taxi to the Trocadero where, we will meet up with Krystal Kenny, photographer extraordinaire, for a personalized and group photo shoot!
 Imagine having professional photos to commemorate your first trip to Paris!

 After breakfast at our hotel, we’ll taxi over to the right bank to the Marais, one of Paris’ most delightful area.
 We’ll start with a visit to one of Paris’ many outdoor food markets, Marche Baudoyer, to see how Parisien’s have done their shopping for centuries.
 You’ll marvel at the variety and presentation of the produce, cheese, meat and fish, and almost anything else you can imagine.
 (Most Paris apartments are small, and have small refrigerators, so a daily visit to a local market is not uncommon).